uluyek/Project4-CUDA-Denoiser/README.md

 ## Performance Analysis:

 **Filter Size Analysis:**
+As the filter size increases, noise reduction improves, leading to a smoother image.
+However, this comes at the cost of losing fine details and sharpness, especially noticeable with larger filter sizes like 50 and 75.
+The filter size of 25 appears to offer the best compromise, effectively reducing noise while still preserving most of the details.
 | Filter Size 10 | Filter Size 25 |
 |---------------|------------------|
 | ![](https://github.com/uluyek/Project4-CUDA-Denoiser/blob/base-code/img/filter%20size%2010.jpg) | ![](https://github.com/uluyek/Project4-CUDA-Denoiser/blob/base-code/img/filter%20size%2025.jpg) |